Alejogb1/job-board/blog-data/how-to-edit-a-helm-chart-loki-config-files-for-grafana-cloud.md

 id: "how-to-edit-a-helm-chart-loki-config-files-for-grafana-cloud"
 ---

-alright, so you're looking to tweak a loki helm chart's configuration for grafana cloud, eh? been there, done that, got the t-shirt. or rather, got the sleepless nights and countless yaml file revisions to show for it. i've spent more time staring at indented blocks than i care to remember.
+, so you're looking to tweak a loki helm chart's configuration for grafana cloud, eh? been there, done that, got the t-shirt. or rather, got the sleepless nights and countless yaml file revisions to show for it. i've spent more time staring at indented blocks than i care to remember.

-first off, let's be clear: you're not directly editing the loki chart that's running in grafana cloud's infrastructure. that's locked down. what you *are* doing is modifying the chart's values that *you* use when deploying loki *to* grafana cloud's managed loki offering. think of it like providing grafana cloud with your personal recipe for how it should set up loki.
+first off, let's be clear: you're not directly editing the loki chart that's running in grafana cloud's infrastructure. that's locked down. what you _are_ doing is modifying the chart's values that _you_ use when deploying loki _to_ grafana cloud's managed loki offering. think of it like providing grafana cloud with your personal recipe for how it should set up loki.

 most often, the way you do this is by using a `values.yaml` file, that’s passed when you actually install the helm chart. this file lets you specify configurations that override the defaults defined in the helm chart. when grafana cloud deploys loki, it uses these values. think of `values.yaml` as your instruction manual to the grafana cloud loki deployment.